anar39/hello-world/README.md

 # hello-world
 Following GitHub guide

-Trying to get into programming and dat science world.
+Trying to get into programming and data science world.
 I'm sure i will succeed!